Primary Navigation Mobile

 • Subaru’s reliability offers peace of mind

-This is one of the Outback’s flaws, and it is quite a big one.
+This is one of the Outback’s biggest flaws, and one that will prove to a barrier for many buyers.
 It comes with one engine option and it’s not a particularly frugal one.
 At 2.5-litres it’s quite large and does without a turbocharger or any hybrid tech to help it out.
+We’re expecting the firm to add a self-charging hybrid system to the Outback range in 2025, to help improve the situation.

-It has an official combined average of 32.8mpg.
-Our testing on a combination of motorways, A-roads, and rural roads resulted in an average of 39.3mpg, which is higher than we were expecting.
+It has an claimed combined average of 32.8mpg.
+Our real-world testing regime undertaken on a combination of motorways, A-roads, and rural roads resulted in an average of 39.3mpg, which is better than we were expecting.
 With this figure, when we refilled the indicator showed a range of 540 miles.
 That’s a best case scenario, though.
-Expect nearer to 30mpg if you throw some urban driving into the mix and even less if you’ve got a heavy right foot.
+However, expect nearer to 30mpg in town driving, and for it to drop further if you’re making faster progress out of town.

 Servicing and warranty